Arnaud293/Nitflex/README.md

         </tr>
          <tr>
             <td>Movies</td>
-            <td>Similar to the homepage but with queries only related to movies /TvShows</td>
+            <td>Similar to the homepage but with queries only related to movies</td>
         </tr>
          <tr>
             <td>TvShows</td>